CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

 # Lab 2(A): Monitoring using Log Analytics

+## **Scenario**

+Contoso is interested in setting up a operation center focused on monitoring of the host pools, user access, and many more .You will help Contoso to setup a  monitoring solution with the help of features available in Azure virtual desktop and Azure monitoring resource.
+You will create a Log analytics analytics workspace and map it to the AVD environment using Azure Insights.

+## **Overview**

 Azure Virtual Desktop uses Azure Monitor for monitoring and alerts like many other Azure services.
 This lets admins identify issues through a single interface.
 The service creates activity logs for both user and administrative actions.

 ## Exercise 1: Create Log Analytics